ibm-cloud-docs/containers/cs_users.md

 Determine whether your account has access to the IBM Cloud infrastructure portfolio and learn about how {{site.data.keyword.containerlong_notm}} uses the API key to access the portfolio.
 {: shortdesc}

-**Does the classic or VPC infrastructure provider for my cluster affect what access I need to the portfolio?**<br>
+**Does the classic or VPC infrastructure provider for my cluster affect what access I need to the portfolio?**

 Access to {{site.data.keyword.cloud_notm}} infrastructure works differently in classic and VPC clusters.
 Infrastructure resources for classic clusters are created in a separate {{site.data.keyword.cloud_notm}} infrastructure account.
 In most cases, your Pay-As-You-Go or Subscription account is linked to the {{site.data.keyword.cloud_notm}} infrastructure account so that account owners can access classic {{site.data.keyword.cloud_notm}} infrastructure automatically.
 To authorize other users to access classic compute, storage, and networking resources, you must assign [classic infrastructure roles](/docs/containers?topic=containers-access_reference#infra).

 VPC infrastructure resources are integrated into IAM and as such, you must have the {{site.data.keyword.cloud_notm}} IAM **Administrator** platform access role to the [**VPC Infrastructure** service](/docs/vpc?topic=vpc-iam-getting-started) to create and list VPC resources.